willminck/HW5/README.md

 * Completing a CRUD (Create Read Update Delete) application, specifically focusing on the Update and Delete actions
 * Continuing to plan around database relationships, forms, view functions, helper functions, and integrating back-end code with templates
-* Practicing skills with git, useful for collaborating and dealing with others' Flask and other types of web applications
+* Practicing a skill with git, useful for collaborating and dealing with others' Flask and other types of web applications

 ## Instructions